 3. Don’t Cool Enough.

 There was a time when swamp coolers ruled the world.
 People were used to warmer temperatures consistently.
-But now since Central heating and Air has come to the forefront, people are used to cooler temperatures coming from there air conditioner.
-And for a lot of people, remember the cooling is just not cool enough anymore.
+But now since Central heating and Air has come to the forefront, people are used to cooler temperatures coming from their air conditioner.
+And for a lot of people, evaporative cooling is just not cool enough anymore.

 Though not as much of an issue with large desert coolers that are designed to have the water ran directly to the machine,